-P6 students finish the PSLE on October 7, and PSLE results will come out in mid-November.
+P6 students start the PSLE on 12 August, and PSLE results will come out in mid-November.
 A primary school mama wonders whether she’s choosing the right path – and shares advice from mamas who’ve survived the PSLE

 My sense of disquiet stems from how awfully unprepared I feel for the all-important primary six year.
 For starters, nine out of ten people I know who has a child in primary school send their kid for enrichment lessons in at least one school subject.
 The tuitions my kids are enrolled in?
 Nada.